Background and Study Goal

 6. Conduct public outreach through Community Board presentations, the study website, and other engagement activities.

 Primary Study Area

-The primary study area is bounded by Eastern Parkway to the north, Ralph Avenue to the east, Avenue V to the south and East 40th Street to the west.
-The secondary study area extends the study boundaries north to Fulton St. See the map
+The primary study area is bounded by Eastern Parkway to the north, Ralph Avenue to the east, Avenue V to the South and East 40th Street to the west.
+The area serves as the main focus in the study of options to improve transit service and mobility along the Utica Avenue corridor.
+A secondary study area extends from the primary study area's northern boundary to Myrtle Avenue.